swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 ---?image=excited.jpg&size=auto 80%

-Note: I'm super excited to be here, as we've got a houseful of Vue lovers here today from different parts of the country.
-If someone had told me that we'll be having a Vue conference a year back, I'd not have believed it.
-Yet, here we are!
-Let's take a look at the current state of the Vue ecosystem and some of its recent developments, in the community as well as technical aspects.
+Note: I'm super excited to be at India's first large-scale Vue conference.
+We've been pushing to make this happen for quite some time now, be it getting the word out, getting talk proposals, and finally getting you, a houseful of Vue lovers from different parts of the country.
+So here we are!
+Let's take a look at the current state of the Vue ecosystem, its community, and some of the recent technical developments.
 Sit back, relax, and enjoy the View!

 ---